antoniotejada/QtVTT/README.md

 ## Features

-- Written in Python and using PyQt, some html for the HTTP serving player's view.
+- Written in Python and using PyQt, some HTML and SVG for the HTTP serving player's view.

 ### Main app
 - Import [Dungeon Scrawl v1](https://probabletrain.itch.io/dungeon-scrawl) and [v2](https://app.dungeonscrawl.com/) maps with walls and doors